-Lorazepam tablets, USP are indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms.
+Lorazepam tablets USP are indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms.
 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.

-The effectiveness of Lorazepam in long-term use, that is, more than 4 months, has not been assessed by systematic clinical studies.
+The effectiveness of Lorazepam tablets USP in long-term use, that is, more than 4 months, has not been assessed by systematic clinical studies.
 The physician should periodically reassess the usefulness of the drug for the individual patient.

 Use of benzodiazepines, including Lorazepam, both used alone and in combination with other CNS depressants, may lead to potentially fatal respiratory depression.
-(See PRECAUTIONS, Clinically Significant Drug Interactions).
+(See PRECAUTIONS, Clinically Significant Drug Interactions.)

-As with all patients on CNS-depressant drugs, patients receiving Lorazepam should be warned not to operate dangerous machinery or motor vehicles and that their tolerance for alcohol and other CNS
+As with all patients on CNS-depressant drugs, patients receiving Lorazepam should be warned not to Operate dangerous machinery or motor vehicles and that their tolerance for alcohol and other CNS

 The use of benzodiazepines, including Lorazepam, may lead to physical and psychological dependence.
 The risk of dependence increases with higher doses and longer term use and is further increased in patients with a history of alcoholism or drug abuse or in patients with significant personality disorders.
 The dependence potential is reduced when Lorazepam is used at the appropriate dose for short-term treatment.
 Addiction-prone individuals (such as drug addicts or alcoholics) should be under careful surveillance when receiving Lorazepam or other psychotropic agents.

-In general, benzodiazepines should be prescribed for short periods only (e.g. 2 to 4 weeks).
+In general, benzodiazepines should be prescribed for short periods only (e.g., 2 to 4 weeks).
 Extension of the treatment period should not take place without reevaluation of the need for continued therapy.
 Continuous long-term use of product is not recommended.
-Withdrawal symptoms (e.g. rebound insomnia) can appear following cessation of recommended doses after as little as one week of therapy.
+Withdrawal symptoms (e.g., rebound insomnia) can appear following cessation of recommended doses after as little as one week of therapy.
 Abrupt discontinuation of product should be avoided and a gradual dosage-tapering schedule followed after extended therapy.

 Abrupt termination of treatment may be accompanied by withdrawal symptoms.
 Symptoms reported following discontinuation of benzodiazepines include headache, anxiety, tension, depression, insomnia, restlessness, confusion, irritability, sweating, rebound phenomena, dysphoria, dizziness, derealization, depersonalization, hyperacusis, numbness/tingling of extremities, hypersensitivity to light, noise, and physical contact/perceptual changes, involuntary movements, nausea, vomiting, diarrhea, loss of appetite, hallucinations/delirium, convulsions/seizures, tremor, abdominal cramps, myalgia, agitation, palpitations, tachycardia, panic attacks, vertigo, hyperreflexia, short-term memory loss, and hyperthermia.
-Convulsions/seizures may be more common in patients with preexisting seizure disorders or who are taking other drugs that lower the convulsive threshold such as antidepressants.
+Convulsions/seizures may be more common in patients with pre-existing seizure disorders or who are taking other drugs that lower the convulsive threshold such as antidepressants.

 Elderly or debilitated patients may be more susceptible to the sedative effects of Lorazepam.
 Therefore, these patients should be monitored frequently and have their dosage adjusted carefully according to patient response; the initial dosage should not exceed 2 mg.